Signs of political activity in J&K as politicos are released in a phased manner

 However, there are some who remain defiant and have not agreed to sign the bond.

 The idea is to normalise the situation, the official said.
-We have also undertaken other programmes to ensure that normalcy returns to Jammu and Kashmir.
+We have also undertaken other programmes to ensure that normalcy returns to J&K.

 2 injured in grenade attack near Kashmir university in Srinagar